 Diversity is the key to advancing the world and our well-being.
 When the education system began to engage the brightest minds, regardless of sex or race, the world will see an increase in innovative and creative ideas.
 Like flying cars.

 However, what may not be common knowledge, is the power of diversity and how it affects the global economy.
 If society fully understood how everybody wins, the playing field would be leveled.
-In fact, Goldman Sachs’s research has shown that one of the fastest ways to accelerate change and effectively begin to address the racial wealth gap is to listen to and invest in Black women.
+Goldman Sachs’s research has shown that one of the fastest ways to accelerate change and effectively begin to address the racial wealth gap is to listen to and invest in Black women.
 Who happens to represent less than 1% of scientists?
-In fact, the number is so low, researchers round off the numbers to less than 1%.
+The number is so low, researchers round off the numbers to less than 1%.
 To open opportunities for black women alone has the potential to create 1.2 to 1.7 million us jobs and increase the USDP by $300 to 450 billion in current dollars.

 Imagine black woman’s wages on par with those white women currently 15% higher or white men 35% higher.